COVID-19 Update:Learn where you can get your child vaccinated, as well as other important facts about COVID-19.

 Located on Michigan Avenue in the heart of Washington, D.C., our 323-bed facility houses physicians practicing over 42 pediatric subspecialties.
 A leader in the development of innovative new treatments for childhood illness and injury, the nationally and internationally recognized staff of pediatric healthcare professionals at Children's National delivers sophisticated care to thousands of families throughout the region and around the world.

 Children’s National Hospital partners with Johns Hopkins to provide pediatric radiation oncology at Sibley Memorial Hospital.

-Children’s National Hospital patients can receive expert, specialty care, at our specialty care locations throughout Maryland, Virginia and the District of Columbia.
-Our Montgomery County location has a variety of services that provide children with a range of care options, including dermatology, gastroenterology and neurosurgery, among others.
+Children’s National Hospital specialty care locations provide families in Maryland, Virginia and the District of Columbia with access to our providers and expert care in their community.
+Our Montgomery County location has a variety of services that provide children with a range of care options, including dermatology, gastroenterology, neurosurgery and radiology, among others.

 Pediatric Specialists of Virginia's Center for Cancer and Blood Disorders is a specialty location that focuses on hematology, oncology and other blood-related disorders.

 The Children’s National Prince George’s County location brings together specialty services previously available at our Upper Marlboro and Laurel locations in a new, larger facility.